Canzoni (Fabrizio De André album)

 Canzoni is the seventh album released by Fabrizio De André.
 It was issued in 1974 by Produttori Associati and reissued several times by Ricordi and BMG.

-Uniquely for a De André release, eight of the album's eleven tracks are covers or translations; the final track, "Valzer per un amore" ["Waltz for a love"], is De Andre's vocal version of an instrumental waltz by composer Gino Marinuzzi, entitled "Valzer campestre" ["Country Waltz"].
+Uniquely for a De André release, eight of the album's eleven tracks are covers or translations, including the opening track "Via della Povertà", a cover of Bob Dylan's "Desolation Row".
+The final track, "Valzer per un amore" ["Waltz for a love"], is De Andre's vocal version of an instrumental waltz by composer Gino Marinuzzi, entitled "Valzer campestre" ["Country Waltz"].
 According to De André's recollections, a 78-rpm record of the song was playing in his mother's house as he was being born.
 The other three tracks are re-recording of early compositions which De André originally recorded in the early Sixties, when he was signed to Karim.
 The album's peculiar structure is mainly the result of De Andre's record label at the time wanting to release a "filler" album, in the same vein as his 1968 collection Volume 3.